cyberark/conjur/tutorials/policy/applications.md

 The important line here is **dev:host:frontend/frontend-01**.

-So, let's finish the example by fetching the password while authenticated as the host:
+Now we can finish the tutorial by fetching the password while authenticated as the host:

 {% highlight shell %}
 $ CONJUR_AUTHN_LOGIN=host/frontend/frontend-01 \